 Don’t worry, the price tag is more reasonable than a real Faberge egg.

 Made from a goose egg that was hand cut in a downward V, painted with white pearl paint and embellished with with fuchsia Swarovski jewel crystals, the presentation in and of itself is a statement.
 Jewels, gold color, and a touch of flair reminiscent of 18th century European style that might just possibly define luxury ring box.

 Hide your rings in an ornate keepsake ring box.
 Made from an antique French book, it has several blank pages for someone to write a heartfelt message inside.
 I could see this being used for as a unique gift for an unsuspecting proposal, or a unique way to have your wedding rings carried down the aisle at an outdoor vintage-themed garden wedding.
 This ring box book exudes romantic notions!

-I found this gem (holder) on Kick Starter.
+I found this original gem (holder) on Kickstarter.
 The idea to create the unique box came from two second generation jewellers who struggled with the problem of having to conceal a chunky proposal ring box.
 Turns out many people face this challenge.

 So they came up with their own solution – a secret ring box ideal for surprise proposals!
 Not only is it perfect for wedding bands during the ceremony, its durability means you can use it long afterwards.
-One model even comes with a embedded LED light to enhance night-time proposals.
+The ring also rotates when the box is opened!
 Fantastic product idea!